Looking for the best campfire tricks, tips & hacks for your next camping adventure? You’ve come to the right place!

-But, building the perfect campfire is not always easy and there are certain things you need to keep in mind before starting.
+But, being able to start a fire is not always easy and there are certain things you need to keep in mind before you begin.

 Helpful Campfire Equipment

-Let’s start off with equipment you may need or want for starting a fire.
+Let’s start off with equipment you may need or want to start a fire.

 - Safety first!
 Don’t forget to have some heat-resistant gloves like these that will keep your hands safe from nasty burns.